aris-mav/NMRInversions.jl/docs/src/functions.md

 invert(::input1D)
 ```

-Due to julia's multiple dispatch,
+Due to Julia's multiple dispatch,
 it is possible to define a function with the same name
 but different arguments, to achieve different results.